playframework/playframework/documentation/manual/detailledTopics/production/ProductionConfiguration.md

 ### Using `-Dlogger.file`

-Specify another logback configuration file to be loaded from the file system:
+Specify another loback configuration file to be loaded from the file system:

 ```
-$ start -Dlogger.file=/opt/prod/prod-logger.xml
+$ start -Dlogger.file=/opt/prod/logger.xml
 ```

 ### Using `-Dlogger.url`